-McGuire Sponsel, a specialty tax and consulting firm with clients throughout the United States, has hired Jacob Everett—an experienced leader in economic development—as a Business Development Manager in its Credits & Incentives Practice.
+McGuire Sponsel, a specialty tax and consulting firm with clients throughout the United States, has promoted Ben Worrell to Alliance Network Credits and Incentives Consultant.